Flavescence dorée

 Symptoms on the leaves

-Early fall coloration appears on the leaves in the summer.
-These leaf color changes may affect the entire leaf or only parts of it.
-In white wine varieties, the leaves are yellowed, and in red wine varieties, the leaves are bright red.
-The leaves become brittle and sometimes show a metallic sheen.
-Leaf edges that curl downward are typical, although the degree of curling depends on the variety.
+In summer, the leaves show signs of premature autumn colouring.
+These changes in leaf colour may affect the entire leaf or just parts of it.
+In white wine varieties, the leaves turn yellow; in red wine varieties, they turn bright red.
+The leaves become brittle and sometimes display a metallic sheen.
+A typical feature is the curling of the leaf margins downwards, although the severity of this curling varies by variety.
+The leaf veins turn yellow and, as the disease progresses, turn brown (the tissue dies off).

 Symptoms on the shoots